 The Arboretum is situated in Martha’s Vineyard, an island of six towns, with several interesting attractions such as the gingerbread cottages.

-This place is also one of the top honeymoon getaways in the US.
+This place is also one of the best east coast honeymoon destinations in the US.
 If you want to find out more such destinations, check out our dedicated sampling.
 Further, Massachusetts is also home to Nantucket, which is wonderful for late night boat rides for couples and therefore features on our list of top beach honeymoon destinations in US.

 Mt.
 Greylock: Best Spot For Outdoor Adventures